iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### ACL Anthology Corpus
-The whole corpus can be downloaded from the ACL Anthology: https://www.aclweb.org/anthology/.
+The whole corpus was downloaded from the ACL Anthology: https://www.aclweb.org/anthology/.
 The folder *all_xmls* contains example xml files to give an idea of the corpus format.

 ### How to run the scripts